 Is it any wonder that during the Vietnam War, the Americans, knowing the great regard of the Vietnamese people for the respected prophet, used Trang Trinh on many propaganda leaflets having him predict the fall of North Vietnam and the Victory of the Republic of Vietnam.

 So far I have seen 4th PSYOP Group leaflets mentioning the prophet Trang Trinh with the code numbers: 4-22-70, 4-23-70, 4-24-70, 4-39-70, and 4-40-70

 The 4th PSYOP continued with a series of Trang Trinh prophecy leaflets, all of which warned of death and disaster about to befall the troops from the North.

 Leaflet 4-22-70 tells of an alleged prophecy of Trang Trinh.
-The leaflet depicts an incense burner and some of the following text:
+The leaflet depicts an incense burner and an open book and some of the following text:

 According to Trang Trinhs prophecy, God did not entrust Ho Chi Minh with founding a nation.